Economic history of the United States: Steamboats and steam ships

 Commercial steamboat operations began in 1807 within weeks of the launch of Robert Fulton's North River Steamboat, often referred to as the Clermont.

-The first steamboats were powered by Boulton and Watt type low pressure engines, which were very large and heavy in relation to the smaller high pressure engines.
+The first steamboats were powered by Boulton and Watt type low pressure engines, which were large and heavy in relation to the smaller high pressure engines.
 In 1807, Robert L. Stevens began operation of the Phoenix, which used a high pressure engine in combination with a low pressure condensing engine.
 The first steamboats powered only by high pressure were the Aetna and Pennsylvania designed and built by Oliver Evans.

 In the winter of 1811 to 1812, the New Orleans became the first steamboat to travel down the Ohio and Mississippi Rivers from Pittsburgh to New Orleans.
 The commercial feasibility of steamboats on the Mississippi and its tributaries was demonstrated by the Enterprise in 1814.

 By the time of Fulton's death in 1815, he operated 21 of the estimated 30 steamboats in the U.S. The number of steamboats steadily grew into the hundreds.
 There were more steamboats in the Mississippi valley than anywhere else in the world.

 Early steamboats took 30 days to travel from New Orleans to Louisville, which was from half to one-quarter the time by keel boat.
 Due to improvements in steamboat technology, by 1830 the time from New Orleans to Louisville was halved.
 In 1820, freight rates for keel boats were five cents per ton-mile versus two cents by steamboat, falling to one-half cent per ton-mile by 1830.

 The SS Savannah crossed from Savannah to Liverpool in 1819 as the first trans-Atlantic steamship; however, until the development of more efficient engines, trans-ocean ships had to carry more coal than freight.
 Early trans-ocean steamships were used for passengers and soon some companies began offering regularly scheduled service.